Biggest Jira Portfolio Management Secrets

 Jira still reigns supreme as the rich project management tool for agile teams, but as we’ve uncovered above it isn’t well suited to portfolio management of multiple projects.

-With the help of an app like Visor, you can add portfolio management capabilities to Jira without switching systems, making big changes, or busting your budget.
+With the help of project portfolio management software (like Visor), you can add portfolio management capabilities to Jira without switching systems, making big changes, or busting your budget.

 Visor has a robust two-way integration with Jira, so you can use it to plan and manage portfolios of Jira projects, monitor their progress, and conduct analysis at a portfolio or project-to-project level.

-Overall, Visor is easier to use, more flexible, and vastly more cost effective compared to Jira’s own portfolio management solutions (like Advanced Roadmaps and Align), or to Project portfolio management plugins for Jira.
+Overall, Visor is easier to use, more flexible, and vastly more cost effective compared to Jira’s own portfolio management solutions (like Advanced Roadmaps/Plans and Align), or to Project portfolio management plugins for Jira.

 In Visor you can visualize and manage your Jira project portfolios in Gantt charts, roadmaps, timelines, kanban boards, and dashboards.
 You can share all these visualizations with your stakeholders even if they don’t have Jira licenses or knowhow.